 Matt Calderon was a devoted husband and loving father to his two children.
 Everyone adored him—his family, friends, coworkers, and his community.
 He was a hardworking man who held two jobs to support his family.
 Many times, he delivered newspapers early morning in below zero temperatures.
-From there, he would go straight to his next employment at Finnegan, the largest toy factory in Lake Placid.
+From there, he would go straight to his next employment at Finnegan Toy Store, the largest toy factory in Lake Placid.

 Finnegan Toy Store manufactured and distributed a variety of toys, bicycles, board games, video games, dolls, figurines, and other things for adults and children.
 Matt worked in production.
 He assembled toys by hand.
 Matt began as a part-time seasonal worker some years ago as jobs weren’t easy to come by in a small town like Lake Placid.
 Eventually, he became a full-time employee.
 Their busiest days had always been at Christmas when big companies ordered from them.

 It was a trying year for Matt and his wife, Maria.
 They had been struggling to save money since June to get their children special gifts for Christmas.
 Unfortunately, Maria developed asthma and became a regular visitor at the doctor’s office whenever she suffered an attack.
 Clinical tests had shown no evidence of allergy, but for no apparent reason, the wheezing would start, and there was little they could do.
 Maria suffered a lot, and she could not find work because of her medical condition.
-Even with Matt works two jobs, money had always been tight.
+Even though Matt worked two jobs, money was always tight.
 Christmas was only three weeks away, and they still didn’t have enough to get their children any presents.

 Matt came home that night, exhausted.
 When he walked into the house, he dropped his jacket, scarf, gloves, and a Finnegan Christmas catalog on the chair.
 He felt his heart was breaking when he found his wife and children in the living room, putting ornaments on their eight-year-old artificial Christmas tree.
 It was so old that the branches were losing the plastic needles.
-On the table were Christmas stockings ready to hang.
+On the table were Christmas stockings ready to be hung.
 He knew his wife either made them or bought them secondhand.
-Typically, the stockings have small matchbox cars, knitted socks, a scarf she made or a candy bar.
+Typically, the stockings would be stuffed with small matchbox cars, knitted socks, a scarf she made, or a candy bar.
 Matt thought this year would be special for his kids.
-He was counting on a Christmas bonus Mr. Carlton had promised everyone at work, but he hadn’t given it to anyone yet.
+He was counting on a Christmas bonus Mr. Carlton had promised everyone, but he hadn’t given it to anyone yet.
 Matt was losing hope he would get it.
 Mr. Carlton was a penny pincher.

-His mind was so preoccupied he didn’t notice his six-year-old son, Ray got hold of the catalog he brought home; his eyes wide with excitement as he looked at each toy.
+His mind was so preoccupied he didn’t notice his six-year-old son, Ray, got hold of the catalog he brought home; his eyes widened with excitement as he looked at each toy.
 He was eyeing a brand-new bicycle.
 His friend, Jack, had a nice bike, and he wanted to have one like it.

-Matt thought, how could they give their children the gifts they wanted when they didn’t have two pennies to rub together, much less the money to buy a new bike and a dog?
+Matt thought about how could they give their children the gifts they wanted when they didn’t have two pennies to rub together, much less the money to buy a new bike and a dog.
 Matt remembered the sheer thrill of riding his first bike.
-That present was one he never forgot as a child.
-How could they ignore the look on their children’s faces with anticipation?
+That present was one he would never forget as a child.
+How could they ignore the look of anticipation on their children’s faces?
 They didn’t have the heart to tell them they were not getting those presents.
 They loved their children so much and wanted to make them happy, but what could they do?

 “Maybe I can get a job as a Christmas helper,” Maria said while they were in bed.